The Wilderness Systems Tarpon 100 Angler Fishing Kayak Review

 Quite honestly, the speed is the only issue that we have with this kayak, which says a lot for the designers of this model.
 When the only issue is something that ultimately comes down to personal preference, you know that the product is very good.

-The stability and maneuverability makes this kayak great for fishing in ponds and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
-We have talked enough about the appearance and speed of the Tarpon, now we want to get to the nitty gritty of what other features makes this kayak stand out from other fishing kayaks.
+The stability and maneuverability make this kayak great for fishing in ponds and rivers, as well as other calmer water where you have to get around a lot of greenery and debris.
+We have talked enough about the appearance and speed of the Tarpon, now we want to get to the nitty-gritty of what other features makes this kayak stand out from other fishing kayaks.

 The Tarpon stability is due to the pontoon-type hull design, which is becoming popular in the new generation of stand-up kayaks.
 The Tarpon is definitely not flimsy!
 The weight of the kayak is pretty average and while you may need help getting the kayak onto the rod of your car, it should be easy to launch and move about small distances without the help of a friend.
 If you are not very strong and cannot always get help, then a trailer is a consideration.